-3D Printing is not a single process but a set of technologies which operate on similar principles of additive manufacturing.
+3D Printing is not a single process but a set of technologies which operate on the principle of additive manufacturing.
 Multiple technologies have emerged over the years including the focus on this article – the Fused Deposition Modelling or FDM 3D printing technology.
-A few other popular technologies include Digital Light Processing, Selective Laser Sintering (SLS), Binder Jetting, Viscous Lithography Manufacturing (VLM), Cold Spray AM, etc..
-All these 3D printing technologies offer different solutions for different applications and are currently at various levels of technological developments and adoption.
+FDM belongs to the Material Extrusion type of technology and is one of the seven categories of technologies as defined by ASTM.
+While there are multiple other 3D printing technologies, FDM is the most affordable technology and easiest to operate of them all.

 Let us look at one such technology called Fused Deposition Modelling (FDM) or Fused Filament Fabrication (FFF).
 Both FDM and FFF represent the same technology.
 FDM is the most widely known and used 3D printing technology.
 It is easy to learn and operate.
 Most people curious to know about additive manufacturing start their journey from FDM.
 Most brands offer international shipping and thus it is widely available and even quite affordable to acquire.

 Now, let us look at how the FDM 3D printing technology works.

 Components of an FDM 3D Printer